Kansas 'Swat' Perpetrator Is Now Also Wanted in Florida - Slashdot

 Punish (Score:3)

-Appropriate punishment (Score:3)
+Appropriate punishment (Score:5, Funny)

 So he's going to be locked in a cell and SWAT teams will randomly terrorize him for years, day and night, without warning, at random hours?